Category: Uncategorized

 In 1290 Margaret was to set sail with protection to England for negotiations of marriage.
 However, during her journey, Margaret became very ill with possibility of food poisoning, and died in Bishop Narve’s arms at just 7 years old in the year of 1290.

-• From the her Majesty The Queen to a Lady, titles have been with the British, Irish, and Scottish nobles for centuries; but what are the titles for and who deserves them?
+From the her Majesty The Queen to a Lady, titles have been with the British, Irish, and Scottish nobles for centuries; but what are the titles for?
 Also, why do titles appear to come off as confusing and/or misunderstood?
 I’m here to provide you with a full break down of titles with their roles and duties (whichever one you are interested in, you can scroll down until you find it) :)

 King & Queen